 Simply put, hair loss is when hair falls out from the root.
 It’s said that we’re born with an average of 100,000 strands of hair, and according to the American Academy of Dermatology we shed between 50 to 100 hairs daily.
-In other words, we have hair in the telogen (falling) stage of the hair growth cycle at any given moment, and losing this amount of hair on a daily basis is totally normal.
+Our hair goes through various stages, and hair fall is part of a healthy hair growth cycle.
+In other words, some day-to-day hair loss is completely normal.

-On the other hand, there are cases where hair loss is not considered normal and worth looking into.
+Hair loss can happen for a whole number of reasons.
 Nutritional deficiencies, including iron, zinc, vitamins A, D, E, biotin, and folic acid could lead to hair loss.
-Psychological or physical trauma, stress, hormonal changes (such as childbirth), medications, thyroid issues, skin infections, autoimmune issues, genetics, crash diets and harsh chemicals from hair products are all common causes.
+Psychological or physical trauma, stress, hormonal changes (such as childbirth), crash diets and harsh chemicals from hair products could also be the culprits.
+Hair loss could also be caused by medical conditions like thyroid issues, skin infections, autoimmune issues, or the medications used to treat

 Try It Yourself: Biotin Gummies for Strong Hair